Moses Fowler House

-The Moses Fowler House is located at the corner of 10th and South streets in Lafayette, Indiana.
+The Moses Fowler House is located at the corner of 10th and South streets in Lafayette, Indiana, United States.
 The house is considered the finest example of a large Gothic Revival residence still standing in the United States.
 Upon his death in 1889, aged 74, Fowler had accumulated a fortune of an estimated three million dollars.
-Fowler and his wife, Eliza (1817–1902), were donors to various community interests, including Purdue University.
+Fowler and his wife, Eliza, were donors to various community interests, including Purdue University.

 The house was built by Moses Fowler in 1851–1852.
 Locally harvested black walnut and white oak were used for the ornately carved woodwork.
 Italian immigrant craftsmen were brought via the Wabash and Erie Canal from New York City to execute the plasterwork ceilings in the north and south parlors.
 When completed it was one of the finest houses in Indiana.
 The designs for the house were principally taken from a copy of Andrew Jackson Downing’s book The Architecture of Country Houses, c.
 1851, which Fowler purchased while on a business trip in New York City.

 Fowler originally came to Lafayette in 1839 from Circleville, Ohio, with his friend and business partner John Purdue (founder of Purdue University) and engaged in the dry goods business.
 The business lasted until 1844, when the duo parted to pursue different goals.
 Over the years a number of business pursuits made him very wealthy.
 These included the wholesale business, cattle ranching, the railroads, and banking.

 Both Moses and Eliza are interred in Lafayette's Spring Vale Cemetery.